SteffenPloetz/GB-Dia/README.md

 With one exception, all questions can be answered with a convincing YES - only the source code editor suffers somewhat from the fact that the font size is not adjustable and code folding is not available.

-The development goal of this version was:
+The development goals for this version were:
-* Error-free reading and display of the files https://github.com/bpmn-miwg/bpmn-miwg-test-suite/tree/master/Reference/A.1.0.bpmn and https://github.com/bpmn-miwg/bpmn-miwg-test-suite/tree/master/Reference/A.2.0.bpmn from the BPMN test suite
+* Error-free reading and display of the files https://github.com/bpmn-miwg/bpmn-miwg-test-suite/tree/master/Reference **A.1.0.bpmn** and **A.2.0.bpmn** from the BPMN test suite
 * Undo-Redo function
 * Print function
 * In-place text editing function